 - Vertigo and lightheadedness

-We’re Here for Emergencies
+We're here for emergencies

-Whether it’s for viral cold infection treatment or influenza treatment, the ER department at Swedish is home to physician teams and facilities designed to get you better and back home as quickly and comfortably as possible.
+If you are asking yourself when to go to the doctor for a cold or the flu, and feel that after reviewing our online advice, you need immediate care, visit our convenient ER locations at our main campus Swedish ER, Swedish Belmar ER and Swedish Southwest ER.
+Swedish Hospital Center is extremely pleased to offer some of the lowest hospital and ER wait times in the Denver area.
+Whether it's for viral cold infection treatment or influenza treatment, the ER department at Swedish is home to physician teams and facilities designed to get you better and back home as quickly and comfortably as possible.

 If you ever feel like you are not physically well enough to get to the ER, or if doing so would put yourself or others in danger, call 911.
 For all non-emergency questions about Swedish Medical Center's emergency services, please call (303) 788-6911.